 A new refrigerator can work wonders to bring any kitchen to life while helping to achieve health goals.
 Newer models often come fully equipped with filtered water dispensers, allowing you and your entire family to access fresh, cold water and stay hydrated more easily.
 Plus, a newer model will likely have more freezer space, making it easier to meal prep while keeping foods at maximum freshness levels.

 While the newest refrigerator models come in varying neutral shades, metal and stainless steel finishes provide the most modernized look and are the most popular.
 This makes sense considering that stainless steel is one of the four most common types of metal used in the U.S. construction industry (the other three are carbon steel, aluminum, and copper).
+Steel remains stable even in temperature-sensitive environments, like intense heat or cold.
 The bottom line?
 A new refrigerator may not be cheap, but it’s a long-term investment that provides a modern look and makes health goals more attainable.

 Similarly, a kitchen island may not be cheap, but it’ll only increase the value of your home through ROI.
 This is particularly ideal for kitchens without a lot of counter space.
 A kitchen with a functional island countertop makes it exponentially easier to meal prep in large quantities.
 Whether you’re slicing fresh fruits and veggies or making sheet trays of healthy snacks, nothing is out of reach with a versatile and functional kitchen island space.
 To consider how you’ll incorporate the design into the color scheme of your kitchen, take Freshome‘s advice: